Jacob Brown Grant Deeds: Location

 The Nolichucky Grants were two of five property transactions made near present-day Elizabethton, Tennessee at the Sycamore Shoals of the Watauga River, collectively known as The Watauga Treaties.
 The Path Grant Deed was for lands in East Tennessee and Southwest Virginia needed by Richard Henderson & Co to permit free passage into Kentucky and the property of the Great Grant Deed.
 That transaction was concluded a few days earlier on March 17, 1775.
 The Charles Roberson Grant Deed and two Jacob Brown Grant Deeds clarified ownership of existing settlements.

 Among the first agreements between Native Americans and the European settlers were the Watauga Treaties, which resulted in the Jacob Brown Deeds.
 The Watauga treaties were the beginning of the American westward expansion.
 Jacob Brown was a visionary who saw that providing land to colonial settlers would enable them to escape the confines of the British Crown.

 The Jacob Brown Leases

 It is noted on the Tennessee Historical Marker in Greene County that in 1771 Jacob Brown came to the Nolichucky River and set up tents on the northern bank.
 From this location he conducted trade with the Cherokee.
 In 1772 he leased a tract of ground on the Nolichucky from the Cherokee.
 The consideration was said to be a horse load of goods.
-The exact boundaries of the lease is not known.
+The exact boundaries of the lease are not known.

 The lands on the Nolichucky were the fertile alluvial soil drained by the creeks flowing from the mountains.
 The valleys provided abundant game.